BlueM/XMLTransformer/README.markdown

 How does it work
 -----------------
-You pass the input XML and a callback function (or callback method or a closure) to CBXMLTransformer.
+You pass the input XML and the name of a callback function (or the name of a callback method or a closure) to CBXMLTransformer.
 For each tag (opening, closing or empty) the callback function will be called with the tag’s data as argument.
-The callback function returns, based on the given data, an array that contains information on the desired tag (should the tag be renamed, removed, and if the latter: with or without content?), on the desired attributes (removal, addition, renaming), on adding literal content and a closure that will be called after the transformation has been performed.
+The callback function returns – based on the given data – an array that contains information on the desired tag (should the tag be renamed, removed, and if the latter: with or without content?), on the desired attributes (removal, addition, renaming), on adding literal content and a closure that will be called after the transformation has been performed.
 All of the aforementioned return information is optional, and if you do not return anything, nothing is changed.

 Examples
 ===========